-Furthermore, the rear HO2S signal will also be monitored continuously for circuit open or shorted to ground beginning 2011 MY vehicles as the PCM hardware becomes capable.
+Furthermore, the rear HO2S signal will also be monitored continuously for circuit open or shorted to ground beginning 2011 MY as the PCM hardware becomes capable of measuring HO2S impedance.
 An intrusive circuit test is invoked whenever the HO2S voltage falls into a voltage fault band.
 A pull-up resistor is enabled to alter the HO2S circuit characteristics.
-A very high HO2S internal resistance, > 1 M ohms, will indicate an open HO2S circuit while a low HO2S internal resistance, < 10 ohms, will indicate a HO2S circuit shorted to ground.
+A very high HO2S internal resistance, > 500 k ohms, will indicate an open HO2S circuit while a low HO2S internal resistance, < 10 ohms, will indicate a HO2S circuit shorted to ground.
 Both HO2S circuit open and shorted to ground malfunction will set DTC P0137, P0157 if the fault counter exceeds the threshold.